ostelco/ostelco-core/docs/prod-deployment/deployment-model.md

 The diagram should be interpreted like this:

 * The handset contains a self service app, and a mobile data stack.
+* The self service app talks to a payment provider to pay for purchases.
+  The payment provider talks to the Prime application to confirm that payment has taken place.
 * The mobile data stack talks to the packet gateway of the host operator
 * The self service app talks to the "prime" component to facilitate purchases and status updates.
 It does so via a cloud endpoint, that